 This large reservoir straddles the border between Leicestershire and Rutland.
-Access is limited but good views of the inflow end are available from the road and this is where most of the birds are.
-It is an excellent bird watching area and has produced a number of unusual species.
+Access is limited but good views of the northern end are available from the road.
+It is a good bird watching area and has produced a number of rare species.
 The reservoir has a famous history as it was the test area for the revolutionary 'bouncing bomb' used in the Dambuster raids during World Word II.
 It was built between 1937 and 1940 by damming the Eye Brook and the site now covers around 200 hectares (150ha of open water).

 Most of the common wildfowl species can be seen here plus a few more unusual species.
 The northern, inflow end is shallow and at low water levels areas of mud are exposed that attract numerous waders, including Dunlin and Golden Plover.
 In winter, rare grebes, smew, and winter swans.
 Visiting ospreys in summer.
 A scope is useful as most birds are seen at a distance.
 For recent sightings see http://www.lros.org.uk/News.htm

 The records and images below may include those from adjacent sites if the grid reference submitted with these records overlaps the boundary of this Wild Place.

 The latest images and records displayed below include those awaiting verification checks so we cannot guarantee that every identification is correct.
 Once accepted, the record displays a green tick.